ncatlab/nlab-content/pages/9/9/4/6/6499/content.md

-Global analytic geometry is a developping subject that gives an alternative/complementary approach to scheme theory in arithmetic geometry and analytic number theory.
+Global [[analytic geometry]] is a developing subject that gives an alternative/complementary approach to scheme theory in arithmetic geometry and analytic number theory.
 The starting point of this theory is in Vladimir Berkovich's book about spectral theory and non-archimedean analytic geometry.
 It was then developped further by Jerome Poineau.

 ###Main interests:###
 * it combines non-archimedean and archimedean analytic geometry